masaiful/11/posts/2021/on-winters.md

     - iowa
     - weather
     - music
+    - bros

 ---

-Taken _completely_ out of context, for [the letter itself](/misc/f/flaubert-letter.gif) is... gnarly stuff.
+Taken _completely_ out of context, for [the letter itself](/misc/f/flaubert-letter.gif) is a lot of bro-y "locker room talk."

 > My mind is dried up, exhausted.
 I'm disgusted to be back in this damned country where you see the sun in the sky about as often as a diamond in a pig's asshole.
 >